 - 1. Actively growing cultures of both strains (in rich media) have been started for you by the preparatory staff.
-On the TA bench you will find several tubes containing liquid cultures of each strain.
-Return to your bench with these cultures and light your bunsen burner. - 2.
+On the TA bench you will find several tubes containing this liquid culture of each strain.
+Return to your bench with these cultures and light your Bunsen burner. - 2.
 Using a marker, label three test tubes with your initials and CSH121/CSH125, CSH121, and CSH125.
 The CSH121 and CSH125 tubes will be your controls. - 3.
 With one hand, remove the lid of the CSH121 container and hold it between your fingers; do not set it down.
 Using the other hand, pass the mouth of the container through the flame several times to warm the opening.
 Be careful not to overheat the container.
 Transfer the container to the hand that is holding the lid. - 4.
 While you are doing step three your lab partner should be removing and flaming the mouth of the test tube that you labeled CSH121. - 5.
 Using a pipetman and a sterile pipet tip, transfer 200 μl of CSH121 to the test tube.
 Instructions for using a pipetman can be found in Step 6.
 Quickly warm the mouth of each container before replacing the lid.
 You will want to do these steps as quickly as possible so as not to contaminate your sample.
 Also, close the lid on the pipet tip container when you are not using it as it can easily be contaminated with bacteria from the air. - 6.
 The TA will demonstrate how to use the pipetman.
-When using this kind of pipetman, you will need to first place a clean tip on the barrel of the pipetman by stabbing one from a rack.
-Next, depress the button on top to the first stop (Figure 1.9).
-You must depress the button slowly, otherwise you will not "feel" the first stop.
+When using this kind of pipetter, you need to first place a clean tip on the barrel of the pipetman by stabbing one from a rack.
+Next, depress the button on top to the first notch (Figure 9).
+You must depress the button slowly, otherwise you will not "feel" the first notch.
 While keeping the button depressed, place the tip into the solution.
 Slowly release your finger from the button and solution will be drawn up into the tip.
 Place the pipet with tip attached into a second tube and depress to the first notch and the solution will be forced out of the tip.
-Before removing the tip from the solution, depress to the second notch to expel any remaining solution from the tip. - 7.
-Discard the pipet tip in the biohazard trash. - 8.
-Repeat the above procedure until you have added 200 μ l of CSH121 to the tube labeled CSH121/CSH125 and 200 μ l of CSH125 to the tubes labeled CSH125 and CSH121/CSH125. - 9.
-Place the tubes in a 37°C waterbath for one hour. - 10.
+Before removing the tip from the solution, depress to the second notch to expel any remaining solution from the tip.

+- 7. Discard the pipet tip in the biohazard trash. - 8.
+Repeat the above procedure until you have added 200 μl of CSH121 to the tube labeled CSH121/CSH125 and 200 μl of CSH125 to the tubes labeled CSH125 and CSH121/CSH125. - 9.
+Place the tubes in a 37°C water bath for one hour. - 10.
 After one hour, using the same sterile transfer technique described above, add 2 ml of LB broth to each tube.
-Put the tubes into a 37°C incubator shaker for one hour.
+Give your tubes to the lab aide and he/she will put the tubes into a 37°C incubator shaker for one hour.